 Genetics most certainly plays a role.

 Think about how many people there are out there globally, nearly 8 billion, with, in terms of The Four Body Types, all their different body types.
 Skinny, fat, and every type in between.

-What if all human bodies are born with the same general NUMBER of vertebrae (33) and muscles in the body, usually 650.
-But each human body has different muscle development and muscle mass.
-Meaning some muscles are the bare minimum in terms of development, size, strength, and mass?
-What if mainstream science is wrong and every human being is not born as seen in any Standard Science/Scientific Human Body Anatomy Book body (BT1) diagram/image?
+What if all human bodies are born with the same general NUMBER of vertebrae (33/26) and muscles in the body, usually 650?
+But each human body has different vertebrae/posture and muscle/muscle mass development?
+Meaning some muscles are the bare minimum in terms of proper development while other muscles are some degree between, if not fully developed, directly affecting posture, no less?
+What if mainstream science is wrong and every human being is not born in the Standard Scientific Human Body Anatomy Book Body Type One (BT1)?

-How would this affect body type and obesity?
+How would this affect body type and shape?

 What if their bodies, and other skinny fat people like them, have the same NUMBER of vertebrae and muscles as every other human body.
-The issue is, their body, likely due to no less than genetics, lacks, to whatever degree, muscle development, and mass.
-This means they are more prone to having cellulite and adding fat mass to their body to make up for the lack of muscle mass.
+The issue is that their body, because of genetics, lacks muscle/mass development and in place of that missing muscle/mass is skinny fat.
+This means they are more prone to adding excess fat mass to their body to make up for the lack of muscle/mass.

-Muscle mass is the backbone of metabolism.
-Metabolism is one of the main keys to maintaining and managing health and healthy weight to keep obesity and cellulite at bay.
-Especially related to The Four Body Types — Body Type Two, Body Type Three, and Body Type Four — poor muscle mass is a detriment to metabolism, which is the bane of the skinny fat person.
-So, why is more scientific research not being done to study how body types are different in relation to muscle development and muscle mass relative to obesity?
+Muscles/muscle mass are the backbone of metabolism.
+Metabolism is one of the main keys to maintaining and managing health and safe weight to keep obesity and being overweight at bay.
+A lack of genetically developed default muscles/mass is a detriment to metabolism because one (1) pound of muscle burns six (6) calories daily but one (1) pound of skinny fat/fat burns only two (2) to three (3) calories.
+Hence, why is more scientific research not being done to study how body types are different in relation to muscles/muscle mass development and skinny fat relative to obesity?

 That is what The Four Body Types research is all about.